-In order to meet Victorian Government rideshare regulation, all Driver-Partners require a Driver Accreditation issued by the Taxi Services Commission (TSC).
+In order to meet Victorian Government rideshare regulation, all drivers require a Driver Accreditation issued by Commercial Passenger Vehicles Victoria (CPVV).
 Obtaining the accreditation is simple and easy, but if any roadblocks occur on the way, we’ll help you out.

 The requirements for obtaining your Driver Accreditation are the following: